ebodera/pwnable.kr/passcode/README.md

 So let's write an address with the last 4 bytes during `scanf("%100s", name)`, then overwrite with a value of our own during `scanf("%d", passcode1)`.

-One thing we can do, since this code is has dynamically linked libraries, is overwrite a reloc in the PLT so that our code jumps where we want when that call is made.
+One thing we can do, since this code is dynamically linked, is overwrite a reloc in the PLT so that our code jumps where we want when that call is made.

 ```
 Relocation section '.rel.plt' at offset 0x398 contains 9 entries: